NPUEval: the First LLM Benchmark for NPU Kernel Code Generation#

 Neural Processing Units (NPUs) are a new class of accelerator now commonly seen on client devices like laptops and miniPCs.
 They can perform compute dense operations and accelerate various AI workloads, but like any accelerator they need expert knowledge and expertise to reap the performance gains.

-These days AI assistants based on Large Language Models (LLMs) do a decent job at writing code in various programming languages.
-Recently there have also been amazing related works on generating code for hardware acceleration, namely Kernelbench, TritonBench, AI CUDA Engineer for GPUs.
+AI assistants based on Large Language Models (LLMs) can do a decent job at writing code in various programming languages.
+Recently there have also been amazing related works on generating code for hardware acceleration, namely Kernelbench, TritonBench, AI CUDA Engineer and more recently AMD’s GEAK for GPUs.
 This is challenging enough for existing hardware frameworks, however NPU programming is new and there is a training data gap between application level code and this type of highly specialized hardware accelerator code.
 NPUEval is a benchmark that enables us to iterate on LLM-based systems that are good at writing optimized code, based entirely on open-source tooling.

 Why NPU Programming is Hard#

-Unlike GPU programming, which has had years to mature with established communities and extensive documentation, NPU programming is still in its infancy.
+GPU programming investigated in previous works has had years to mature with established communities and extensive documentation.
+NPU programming on the other hand is still in its infancy.
 Developer communities are smaller and fragmented across different hardware platforms, meaning there’s less optimized code available for LLMs to learn from during training.

 Writing efficient NPU kernels requires understanding vectorization – processing chunks of data simultaneously rather than one element at a time.
 To build intuition here’s a very simple passthrough kernel example: